 A government backed scheme using Credit Unions to provide low cost loans has been rolled out nationwide.
 These small loans with low interest rates are known as Micro Credit.
 The loans are called It Makes Sense loans – and aim to provide small , low interest loans for people on Social Welfare or State Pensions aged 18 or over.

-Moneylenders in Ireland charge interest rates as high as 188% APR when collection fees are included.
+Moneylenders in Ireland charge can charge interest rates as high as 188% APR when collection fees are included.
 A €500 loan at this rate would end up with interest charges of €173 over 6 months.

 Credit Union Membership: